bzeiss/sessionprep/README.md

 Batch audio analyzer and normalizer for mix session preparation.

-SessionPrep audits and prepares raw audio tracks for professional mix sessions.
+SessionPrep audits and prepares raw audio tracks for mix sessions.
 It performs the mechanical, non-creative labor of checking files for problems and normalizing levels, so you can focus on mixing.